 Plants can accurately observe, track, and report emissions over long periods with the installation of Continuous Emissions Monitoring Systems (CEMS).
 Some applications favor periodic monitoring with Portable Emissions Measuring Systems (PEMS), particularly where emissions have a comparatively low variability.2

-High levels of accuracy can be produced by optimising measurement technology in this industry.
+High levels of accuracy can be produced by optimizing measurement technology in this industry.
 The most effective CEMS have the ability to quantify more than 50 unique gas components at the same time and can frequently identify a few ppm of gas to within ±2% accuracy.

 The Importance of Emissions Monitoring Equipment Calibration